Few-Shot Video Object Segmentation in X-Ray Angiography Using Local Matching and Spatio-Temporal Consistency Loss: Conclusion

 In this paper, we propose an FSVOS method for angiography video segmentation, aiming to minimize the prohibitive costs of expert annotation.
 By focusing on localized neighborhood regions, our method achieves superior efficiency and generalizability in feature matching.
 To ensure broad applicability across diverse hospital computing infrastructures, we replaced inefficient standard im2col-like implementations and hardware-dependent kernels with a non-parametric local sampling operation.
 Extensive evaluations on the CADICA, XACV, and MOSXAV datasets demonstrate that our approach outperforms state-of-the-art video segmentation methods, providing the precise vessel delineation required for clinical decision-making.

-Despite these methodological advances, translating a retrospective research prototype into a real-world clinical application remains challenging, particularly with respect to data privacy, system compatibility, and regulatory approval.
-To bridge this gap, our future work will focus on two fronts: (1) Clinical Prototyping: We aim to develop a DICOM-compatible plugin via open-source platforms like 3D Slicer, enabling intuitive clinician interaction.
-(2) Regulatory Approval: We will further improve inference latency and data security protocols to meet regulatory standards.
-We believe this work establishes a robust foundation for ``human-in-the-loop'' AI systems within standard diagnostic workflows.
+Despite these methodological advances, translating a retrospective research prototype into a real-world clinical application presents significant challenges, particularly regarding data privacy, system interoperability, regulatory compliance, and real-time deployment.
+To bridge this gap, our future work will focus on three strategic fronts: (1) Clinical prototyping: We aim to develop a DICOM-compatible plugin via open-source platforms such as 3D Slicer, facilitating intuitive clinician interaction and seamless data integration.
+(2) Regulatory and security standards: We will further optimize inference latency and strengthen data security protocols to align with stringent medical device regulatory standards.
+(3) High-performance deployment: To achieve real-time capability, we will transition from our current Python-based implementation to high-efficiency C++ frameworks, specifically leveraging LibTorch and ONNX Runtime to enable advanced parallel processing and hardware acceleration.
+We believe this work establishes a robust foundation for ``human-in-the-loop'' AI systems, ultimately enhancing standard diagnostic workflows with reliable, high-performance assistance.